ZecHub/zechub/site/guides/RaspberryPi4FullNode.md

 ### Boot Ubuntu Server

-If you have an extra monitor, mouse and keyboard plug those in now.
+If you have an extra monitor and keyboard plug those in now.
 Note: these are optional

 * Install the SD card you just formatted into the Raspberry Pi 4 and also plug in the External SSD/HHD into the USB3 port.
 Also plug in the power cord and turn it on.